Find detailed information, fact sheets and resources to help you in your carer journey

 'Caring for kids': A guide for foster, relative and kinship carers

-'Caring for kids' contains information about a range of day-to-day issues you may encounter as a foster carer, as well as providing a reference point for other useful sources of information and assistance.
+'Caring for kids' contains information about a range of day-to-day issues you may encounter as a foster carer, as well as providing references to other useful sources of information and assistance.

 Financial support for foster carers

 Foster Carer Allowance

 Foster carers are provided with a carer allowance that is a contribution towards ensuring that children are well provided for and have opportunities to participate in activities that they enjoy.